marcfyk/khronos/README.md

 This command prints a list of new line separated timestamps of given size, starting from an initial timestamp, and subsequently applying an offset to the previous timestamp in the list.

+### fmt

+This command formats a timestamp to a specified format.

 ## Settings